monda00/sample-blog-by-copilot/README.md

 # Sample Blog by Copilot

-A sample blog application created by Copilot using Node.js, TypeScript, React, and Remix.
+A sample blog application built with the Remix framework, showcasing a modern web development stack.

+## Features

+- **Blog Posts:** Create and manage blog posts using Markdown.
+- **Responsive Design:** Styled with Tailwind CSS for a great experience on all devices.
+- **Code Quality:** Includes ESLint and Prettier for clean and consistent code.
+- **Type Safety:** Built with TypeScript to reduce errors in production.

 ## Tech Stack